pairshaped/curlingio-docs/docs/club-management/fees.md

 For example, a value of 30 means that if someone registers for a league implementing this fee, they will be required to pay the fee if they register 30 or more days after registration opened.

+## Accounting Codes (Advanced)

+If you've enabled accounting codes in your [Club Settings](/docs/club-management/settings#accounting-codes), you'll see an **Accounting Codes** section when creating or editing a fee.

+Most clubs only use the default account code set in Club Settings.
+However, you can optionally add Class and Project codes here to differentiate between fee types (e.g., membership vs. capital improvement) or track by age group.

+**For complete details and examples, see the [Accounting Codes Guide](/docs/club-management/accounting-codes).**

 ## Adding Custom Fields

 Custom fields allow you to ask your curlers questions specific to your club that we haven't thought of during registration.